Bank Indonesia: National Payment Gateway

 The aim is to integrate all Automated Teller Machines in ASEAN countries, beginning with integration first in each country.
 On 16 January 2012 interconnection between Bank Mandiri ATMs and Bank Central Asia ATMs (Prima ATMs) was launched.

 Bank Indonesia Liquidity Support

 Bank Indonesia Liquidity Support is an Indonesian government policy that was formulated with Bank Indonesia in the crisis period and executed by Bank Indonesia to rescue the monetary and banking system as well as the economy as a whole.
 It was partly based on the instruction and command of the President in the limited meeting of economic, finance, and development supervision and production and distribution on 3 September 1997.

 This policy was provided under various emergency lending schemes (Fasilitas Diskonto I/Fasdis I, Fasdis II, Fasilitas SBPU, Fasilitas SBPUK, Fasilitas Diskonto Baru and Dana Talangan).

+Project Nexus

+The Bank for International Settlements signed an agreement with Central Bank of Malaysia, Bank of Thailand, Bangko Sentral ng Pilipinas, Monetary Authority of Singapore, and the Reserve Bank of India on 30 June 2024 as founding member of Project Nexus, a multilateral international initiative to enable retail cross-border payments.
+Bank Indonesia involved as a special observer.
+The platform, which is expected to go live by 2026, will interlink domestic fast payment systems of the member countries.

 Offices

-BI operates 37 offices across Indonesia, and five representative offices in New York City, London, Tokyo, Singapore and Beijing.
-In addition, Bank Indonesia also operates a well-appointed museum (Museum Bank Indonesia) which is housed in the former De Javasche Bank head office building in old Jakarta (Kota).
+BI operates 46 offices across Indonesia, and five representative offices in New York City, London, Tokyo, Singapore and Beijing.
+In addition, Bank Indonesia also operates several museums housed in the former De Javasche Bank office buildings, such as Jakarta (located in the former De Javasche Bank head office building in old Jakarta), Surabaya, and Padang.